 This core value has helped to create a culture in which safety thrives.
 A safe company does not just happen it takes hard work and determination.
 Gibson has put a great deal of work into creating a culture where safety is at the core.

-Gibson has adopted and adheres to the EMCOR Zero Injury Performance Plan which outlines 9 requirements for reducing injuries to Zero during each year.
-These Requirements are:
+Gibson has adopted and adheres to the EMCOR Zero Injury Performance Plan which outlines 9 requirements for reducing injuries to zero during each year.
+These requirements are:

 While we are committed to the philosophy that field management is directly responsible and accountable for effective safety performance, this is a shared responsibility.
 Each employee, regardless of position, must accept their safety responsibilities and will be held individually accountable for their performance.

 The goal is zero injuries, and Gibson will never waiver from that goal.
-While it is easy to set a goal of zero the path to achieve it takes much more effort.
+While it is easy to set a goal of zero, the path to achieve it takes much more effort.
 Employees are encouraged to stand up for safety whenever they feel a situation is hazardous or unsafe, and all employees, no matter their position, have the ability to stop work in those conditions.

 It is always a difficult choice for an employee to stop work, for fear of retaliation.
 Gibson has created a culture of trust, so if an employee brings up an issue they are acknowledged by a positive write up called “Stand Up for Safety.”